ronnieholm/FSharp-onion-architecture-sample/docs/architecture/ADR014-reset-database-between-tests.md

 No need for Respawn, just issue "delete * table" statements in test class ctor (not Dispose).
 No Docker spin-ups (Nick).

+Docker containers seem harder to manage in a CI/CD pipeline

 ## Decision

 ## Consequences